Testing & Diagnosis

 How to Prepare for a Cognitive Test

 You don’t need to study, but you can set yourself up for a clear result.
+For a complete preparation checklist, see our guide on how to prepare for cognitive testing.
 Get a good night’s sleep, bring any hearing aids or glasses you use, and have a list of medications ready.
 If a family member has noticed changes, ask them to attend the appointment or share their observations ahead of time.

 Who Should Consider Cognitive Testing?